sokolj1/minimal-mistakes/_posts/2018-09-14-MGMT-3125-Introduction-to-Data-Visualization.md

 ### Chapter 6: Dissecting model visuals

-This chapter provides several examples of implementing the data visualization concepts explained above by discussing the thought process behind why the visualizations are effective.
+This chapter provides several examples of implementing the data visualization concepts explained above by discussing the thought process behind why each visualization is effective.

-It is strongly encouraged to consider your audience.
+As emphasized throughout this book, it is strongly encouraged to consider your audience.
 How will they process the information?
 What attributes of the visualization should be emphasized and de-emphasized?
 The following are very important to think about:

 * Choice of visual
 * Color